bishoy2002/IT-1025-Bishoy/Lab5/readme.md

 #### Infrastrucutre vs. Wireless Mesh
 Infrastructure topology uses a combination of wired and wireless devices.
 Wireless topology devices connect directly to each other without using a centralized device, such as a wifi or access point.
 I think that the wireless topology is better.
 The reason I think it's better is because with a wireless topology all the devices connect to each other without the need for a access point or router.
 This makes each device responsible for its own security.
 Also with a infrastructure topology, if the main router or access point fails, all the devices connected to it will also fail.
 ### Network Design
+In my design,
 ### NSA/CSS
+The NSA plays a major role in cybersecurity giving the U.S a combat support agency a strategic advantage over adversaries.
+America relies on the NSA to collect and process foreign signal.
+The share these signals to U.S officials and war fighters.
+The NSA has a very talented team that decodes signals into usable intelligence.
+The NSA is also counted on protect sensitive U.S government communications and information systems from hostile adversaries.
 ## Cybersecurity and Encryption

 ### Information Systems Security